hust220/nsp/README.md

 *   Free energy minimization method

         nsp ssp_fe -seq <SEQUENCE>

 *   Combining free energy minimization method and DI value of the DCA prediction for secondary structure prediction

         nsp ssp_dca -seq <SEQUENCE> -di <DI_FILE> [-k <K>]

-	k value is used to set to read the first K*L DI values,if k=1,on behalf of the read before L;if k=0.5,on behalf of the read before L/2.
+    k value is used to set to read the first K\*L DI values,if k=1,on behalf of the read before L;if k=0.5,on behalf of the read before L/2.

 *   Calculate MCC

         nsp mcc -nat "<SECONDARY_STRUCTURE_OF_NATIVE>" -pred "<SECONDARY_STRUCTURE_OF_PREDICTION>"

 *   Calculate STY

         nsp sty -nat "<SECONDARY_STRUCTURE_OF_NATIVE>" -pred "<SECONDARY_STRUCTURE_OF_PREDICTION>"

 *   Calculate PPV

         nsp ppv -nat "<SECONDARY_STRUCTURE_OF_NATIVE>" -pred "<SECONDARY_STRUCTURE_OF_PREDICTION>"

 ## Tertiary structure prediction

 *   Assembly
     1.  assemble

             nsp assemble -name <JOB_NAME> -seq <SEQUENCE> -ss "<SECONDARY_STRUCTURE>"

     2.  assemble and sampling

             nsp assemble -name <JOB_NAME> -seq <SEQUENCE> -ss "<SECONDARY_STRUCTURE>" -sample -num <NUMBER_OF_PREDICTIONS>

 *   Optimization

-	    nsp mcpsb -name <JOB_NAME> -seq <SEQUENCE> -ss "<SECONDARY_STRUCTURE>" -pdb <INITIAL_PDB_FILE> -out <FINAL_STRUCTURE> [-traj <TRAJECTORY_FILE>] [-<constraints|c> <CONSTRAINTS_FILE>] [-seed <SEED>]
+        nsp opt -name <JOB_NAME> -seq <SEQUENCE> -ss "<SECONDARY_STRUCTURE>" -init <INITIAL_PDB_FILE> [-<constraints|c> <CONSTRAINTS_FILE>] [-seed <SEED>]

     Set name with -name, set sequence with -seq,set secondary structure with -ss ,set seed with -seed.

     Set file for storing the optimized structure with -out.

-	Set track file with -traj.

-	Set the start structure with -pdb,the starting structure may be the structure after assembly, and the structure can be selected from the structure which is assemble with the sample.
+    Set the start structure with -init,the starting structure may be the structure after assembly, and the structure can be selected from the structure which is assemble with the sample.

     Add constraints with -constranits or -c

     \-seed can be omitted and the default seed is 11.

     \-constraints or \-c also can be omitted on behalf of do not add constraint information.

     Constraints_file file inside the information of  constraints, such as DCA analysis can be added to the file.

         8 23 10
         9 22 10
         10 21 10

     The first two column represents the base sequence number, for example 8 represents the eighth base, 23 represents the twenty-third base, the last column is the minimum distance between the base.

     Therefore,8 23 10 represents the minimum distance between the eighth base and the twenty-third base is 10Å,9 22 10 represents the minimum distance between the ninth base and the twenty-two base is 10Å.

 ## Clustering